dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Liferay in a multi container setting
 ************************************

-This tutorial will enable reader to understand and run simple examples of multicontainer applications where Liferay plays a central role.
+This tutorial will enable reader to understand and run simple examples of multicontainer applications where Liferay plays a central role, including a liferay cluster.
 All samples are provided in separate files `in this folder <04_files/>`_, therefore, the best way to run though this tutorial is to clone the repository and try the samples.

 .. contents::